What Is a Joint Loan?

 Are there different types of joint loans?

-Joint loans can come in many forms, including personal, home and auto.
+Joint loans can take many forms, including personal, home and auto loans.
 Any loan can be a joint loan as long as there’s more than one borrower on the loan application.

 Can a joint loan be modified or refinanced?